wcmatthysen/strawberry/README.md

 If you run this application you should see the following output:

-``
     test value
     0.123456
     123456
     true
-``

 ******

 Where to go from here?
 ----------------------
-For more complex examples (such as aggregate field or complex datastructure injection) you can consult the wiki-pages.
+For more complex examples (such as aggregate field or complex data-structure injection) you can consult the Wiki-pages.
 The test cases also provides for usage examples.